-Nowadays, a parade made of traditional Venetian boats, lead by the Serenissima, rows from San Marco to the Lido and, at the arrival throws a symbolic ring to celebrate once more the eternal tie between Venice and the Sea.
+Nowadays, a parade made of traditional Venetian boats, led by the Serenissima boat, rows from San Marco to the Lido and, at the arrival throws a symbolic ring to celebrate once more the eternal tie between Venice and the Sea.

 Attend one of the many events on the rowing season calendar

 Official regate are competitions for the best Venetian rowers, divided by gender and age, and as such only the strongest, most capable and trained athletes will take part to the qualifiers and possibly compete in the “regata comunale”.